etalbert102/geochron/README.md

 ### Overview

-Geotime enables various ways of displaying and implementing geo-spatial-temporal data
+Geotime enables various ways of displaying and structuring geo-spatial-temporal data

 The methods currently supported are:
 * time cubes